Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 Maintenance dose

-The recommended maintenance dosage of Zepbound for weight loss and type 2 diabetes is 5 mg, 7.5 mg, 10 mg, 12.5 mg or 15 mg once weekly.
+The recommended maintenance dosage of Zepbound for weight loss is 5 mg, 7.5 mg, 10 mg, 12.5 mg or 15 mg once weekly.
 For sleep apnea, 10 mg or 15 mg once a week is recommended.

 Maximum dose